Utilizing Technology to Reduce Exposure to Corporate Card Fraud

 As part of a recent Peeriosity PeercastTM on the topic of Corporate Card fraud, a major aerospace/defense company presented its approach to controlling corporate card fraud.
 With over 42,000 cardholders and millions of card transactions taking place each year, this company wanted to be very proactive in how it protected itself from fraudulent card transactions and card misuse.

 The following is the four-pronged approach to their fraud detection framework:

 - System Controls

-- Detailed receipts required for expenses greater than $75 enabling auditors to verify business related expenses for the employee
+- Detailed receipts are required for expenses greater than $75 enabling auditors to verify business-related expenses for the employee

 - Manager approval is required on all expense statements

 - Auditors review and ensure the expense dates align with employee-reported trip dates

 - Expenses categorized as other/other are flagged requiring detailed auditor review